kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/direct-connection.md

 {{</ tabs >}}

-You can use **kubectl** to retrieve the installation logs to verify the status.
+You can use **kubectl** to retrieve the installation logs to verify the status by running the following command.
 Wait for a while, and you will be able to see the successful log return if the host cluster is ready.

 ```bash
 kubectl logs -n kubesphere-system $(kubectl get pod -n kubesphere-system -l app=ks-install -o jsonpath='{.items[0].metadata.name}') -f